Here’s a little theory and philosophy for the day:

 Let’s get back to the quote from Nietzsche:

 “What he meant by that was that, most of what people claim to be moral virtue, is merely their fear to do anything that they would actually like to do that society would deem inappropriate.
 Has nothing to do with morality whatsoever.”

 If you look, you can see bluepill guys and game denialists in that quote.

-You can also see the daygamer that won’t approach because people might see him do what he truly wants to be able to do.
+You can also see the would-be daygamer that won’t approach… because he can’t handle that people might actually see him do what he truly wants to be able to do.

 Many men willfully deny the potential impact of game on a man’s mating and dating opportunities.
-He must deny the tools that game offers, because he lacks the courage to make those tools effective.
+Those men must deny the tools that game offers, because they lacks the courage to make those tools effective.
 As we know, awareness of the structure/possibilities of something like daygame is not enough…

 You have to be willing to go out and face rejection.
 Here we are onto the aspect of “cowardice” in the Nietzsche quote.

 For many men, their fragile egos cannot begin to (eh-hem) “approach” the kind of rejection a player must face.
 To avoid the pain of rejection, a man will cut himself off from the truth of game entirely.
 He (and his ego) are safer when he sticks to Disney’s rules for how a man ought to behave.